ICE-V-Wireless/ICE-V-Wireless/Getting-Started.md

 - Charge LED - lights yellow when the LiPo battery is charging.
 It is normal for this LED to flash quickly when no battery is connected.

-- Battery - JST PH socket for connection to standard LiPo batterie connectors.
+- Battery - JST PH socket for connection to standard LiPo battery connector.

 - PMOD power jumpers - allow selection of the supply voltage for the PMODs.
 Normally connected to 3.3v.
 Can be connected to the raw 4V by cutting a trace and soldering.